-The Indiana Alzheimer Disease Center was established in 1991 to bring together investigators and institutional resources at IU School of Medicine.
+The Indiana Alzheimer Disease Center was established in 1991 to bring together investigators and institutional resources at Indiana University School of Medicine.
 At the forefront of Alzheimer’s disease research for almost 30 years, the Indiana Alzheimer Disease Center is one of only 32 centers in the U.S. solely committed to Alzheimer’s research.

 The center supports the U.S. National Alzheimer’s Project Act to prevent and effectively treat Alzheimer’s disease by 2025 through innovative research on etiology, early detection and therapeutics.
 Signed by President Barack Obama, the Act offers a historic opportunity to address the many challenges facing people with Alzheimer’s disease and their families.

 “Even with new technologies such as brain imaging and biomarkers, many of the major advances in dementia research have come from analyses of brain tissue.
 Brain donation is an incredibly important gift to future generations that will help researchers find a cure for the diseases causing dementia.”